xwipeoutx/xwipeoutx.github.io/_posts/2017-01-03-put-your-operations-on-your-client.md

 ## Our application

-As before, our application is a WebAPI project with an Angular backend in TypeScript.
+As before, our application is a WebAPI project with an Angular/TypeScript front end.

 We fully embraced attribute routing for this project, and put [convention tests](https://github.com/andrewabest/Conventional) in to ensure every controller and action contains attribute routes.
 Advantage: We know where to look to find URLs!
 Handy.